haefnerlab/monkey-learning/README.md

 This repository contains code used to analyze neural recordings of monkeys while they learned an orientation-discrimination task.

-Note that the data folder is deliberately empty, and .mat and .fig files are ignored.
-Only analysis code is kept here, not data nor results (and so the organization of some of the code may seem strange, given that it is designed to analyze a particularly formatted structure array of data)
+<strong><span style="color:#990000">Only our analysis code is kept under version control, not data nor results</span></strong> (and so the organization of some of the code may seem strange, given that it is designed to analyze a particularly formatted structure array of data).
+The data folder is deliberately empty, and .mat and .fig files are ignored.

 ---